FalloutStudios/Axis/README.md

     // Command and language
     this.config = {};
     this.language = {};

+    // This is required to specify the supported version of bot this.versions = ['1.1.0'];

     // If this is a command, you can optionally add description this.command = {